-When looking for a remote monitoring system equipped with a data logger, you should consider several factors.
-Keep the following in mind in relation to the size of your operation and what you want to monitor and log:
+When looking for a data logger, keep the following in mind in relation to the size of your operation and what you want to monitor and log:

 - Flexible communication methods – Do you need a standard Ethernet connection, WiFi or cellular connection to communicate your data and send alarms?
 Systems today offer comprehensive capabilities but are easy to install without getting IT people involved.
 You should be able to simply plug the device into a live internet connection (via an Ethernet jack, WiFi or cellular service), and it starts working.